 The six semifinalist institutions are:

-Three finalists for the award, selected by a jury of emeritus presidents and provosts, will be announced in May.
+Three finalists for the award will be announced in April.
 The recipient institution will receive $100,000 in tangible recognition of its best practice in response to the changes and challenges facing higher education in the 21st century.
-The award will be presented at the Society’s biennial convention on August 3 in Minneapolis, Minnesota.
+The award will be presented at the Society’s biennial convention on Aug.
+5 in Orlando, Florida.

 Since 1932, Phi Kappa Phi has awarded fellowships and grants to members and students on its chapter campuses.
-Currently, $1.4 million is awarded each biennium through programs that last year recognized over 350 individuals.
-The Excellence in Innovation Award, first awarded in 2016 to Tulane University, is the Society’s only award for institutions.
+Currently, more than $1 million is awarded annually through programs that last year recognized over 425 individuals.
+The Excellence in Innovation Award, first awarded in 2016 is the Society’s only award for institutions.

 For more information about the award, visit www.phikappaphi.org/innovation.